Soberia/mysqlclient-pool/README.md

     - _parameter_ **`timeout`**:
       The time in seconds to wait for initiating the connection pool if the database server is unavailable.

+    - _parameter_ **`fillup`**:
+      If `True` provided, fills up the connection pool up to the `size` parameter.
+Otherwise the connection pool is initially empty.

     - _exception_ **`TimeoutError`**:
-      When Unable to fill up the connection pool due to inability to connect to the database server.
+      When unable to fill up the connection pool due to inability to connect to the database server.

   - _method_ **`close() -> None`**
     Closes the connection pool and disconnects all the connections.